Singaporean literature: Poetry

 Singaporean literature in English started with the Straits-born Chinese community in the colonial era; it is unclear which was the first work of literature in English published in Singapore, but there is evidence of Singapore literature published as early as the 1830s.
 The first notable Singaporean work of poetry in English is possibly Teo Poh Leng's F.M.S.R.
 This modernist poem was published in 1937 in London under the pseudonym of Francis P. Ng.
 This was followed by Wang Gungwu's Pulse in 1950.

 With the independence of Singapore in 1965, a new wave of Singapore writing emerged, led by Edwin Thumboo, Arthur Yap, Robert Yeo, Goh Poh Seng, Lee Tzu Pheng, Chandran Nair and Kirpal Singh.
 It is telling that many critical essays on Singapore literature name Thumboo's generation, rightly or wrongly, as the first generation of Singapore writers.
 Poetry is the predominant mode of expression; it has a small but respectable following since independence, and most published works of Singapore writing in English have been in poetry.

 There were varying levels of activity in succeeding decades, with poets in the late 1980s and early 1990s including Simon Tay, Leong Liew Geok, Koh Buck Song, Angeline Yap, Heng Siok Tian and Ho Poh Fun.
 In the late 1990s, poetry in English in Singapore found a new momentum with a whole new generation of poets born around or after 1965 now actively writing and publishing, not only in Singapore but also internationally.
 Since the late-1990s, local small presses such as firstfruits, Ethos Books and Math Paper Press have been actively promoting the works of this new wave of poets.
 Some of the more notable include Boey Kim Cheng, Yong Shu Hoong, Alvin Pang, Cyril Wong, Felix Cheong, Toh Hsien Min, Grace Chia, Topaz Winters, Pooja Nansi and Alfian bin Sa'at (also a playwright).
 The poetry of this younger generation is often politically aware, transnational and cosmopolitan, yet frequently presents their intensely focused, self-questioning and highly individualised perspectives of Singaporean life, society and culture.
-Some poets have been labeled confessional for their personalised writing, often dealing with intimate issues such as sexuality.
+Some poets have been labelled confessional for their personalised writing, often dealing with intimate issues such as sexuality.

+Singapore also has many overseas-based poets including Jee Leong Koh, poet, publisher, and founder of Singapore Unbound, first-generation Wong May (also a painter), Singaporean-born French Fiona Sze-Lorrain (also a fiction writer, translator, and musician).
+Coincidentally, all three poets have lived in the U.S. and continue to publish their work there, while May and Sze-Lorrain have since settled down in Europe.